Jason-M-Richards/Hypotheses-Testing-for-Northwind-SQL-database/README.md

 #### Ha = Discounts do have a significant positive effect on the number of products customers order.

-### Question 2: Did any discontinued products have a significant effect on order quantity to justify replacement?¶
+### Question 2: Did any discontinued products have a significant effect on order quantity to justify replacement?

-#### Ho = Discontinued products had no effect on order quantity.¶
+#### Ho = Discontinued products had no effect on order quantity.
 #### Ha = There are one or more discontinued products that had a positive effect on order quantity

-### Question 3: Is there a region that expansion should be focused?¶
+### Question 3: Is there a region that expansion should be focused?

 #### Ho = There is no significant difference in total sales between regions.
 #### Ha = There is a significant proportion of total sales in certain region(s).

 ### Question 4: Do any categories significantly underperform/outperform?

-#### Ho = All categories of products perform the same¶
+#### Ho = All categories of products perform the same.
 #### Ha = There are one or more categories of products that either underperform or outperform others.